 law.
 This allowed MDA to create an industrial hemp research pilot program in order to study the growth, cultivation, and marketing of industrial hemp.
 This law directed the commissioner of agriculture to make program rules, determine a fee structure, and perform testing and other regulatory activities.

-In 2016, there were 6 pilot participants in Minnesota who obtained industrial hemp seed under the umbrella of MDA's industrial hemp pilot program.
+In 2016, there were 6 pilot participants in Minnesota who grew industrial hemp in MDA's pilot program.
 It was a historic year, as we saw the harvest of approximately 40 acres of hemp in Minnesota for the first time since the 1950s.
-Applications are being accepted now through February 24, 2017 for the 2017 growing season.
-Please check out our FAQ section for Minnesota’s industrial hemp pilot program.
+There are 2,200 acres proposed for 2017, with a total of 42 pilot applications.